Quasiconvex Subgroups of F_m x Z^n are Convex: Introduction and Basic Notions

 \section{\bf Introduction and Basic Notions}

 The motivation for the work in this paper comes from the following remark found in the introductory section of \cite{GH}: "...it is currently unknown whether a quasiconvex subgroup of a CAT(0) group is itself CAT(0)."
-At the time of first being acquainted with the problem, it seemed to me almost absurd that the answer to such a basic question in the theory of CAT(0) groups was not yet known.
+At the time of first being acquainted with the problem, it seemed to me rather interesting that the answer to such a fundamental question in the theory of CAT(0) groups was not yet known.
 By comparison, the corresponding statement in the theory of hyperbolic groups has long been known to be true.
+We begin by recalling some basic definitions: